PrincetonUniversity/DeepSpecDB/memmgr/README.txt

+This is an unfinished exploratory development of verified malloc and free, by Dave Naumann and Andrew Appel.

-This is being developed using 32 bit compilation.
+It is being developed using 32 bit compilation.